ipedrazas/dropwizard-angular-bootstrap/README.md

 You can verify that the database has been created successfully by typing:

         postgres=# \list

+The result should be something similar to this:

                                   List of databases
             Name     |  Owner   | Encoding |  Collate   |   Ctype    |   Access privileges
         -------------+----------+----------+------------+------------+-----------------------